 - Cordon Bleugh Chef: Mrs. Peacock, who forces Artie to suffer through two courses of inedible glop before she'll answer his questions.

 - Explain, Explain...
-Oh, Crap!: Jim is unsure of the supposed murderer's guilt and Artie tries to explain to him why it's an open and shut case... only to end up convincing himself that Jim is right.
+Oh, Crap!: Jim is unsure of Lucius Brand's guilt and Artie tries to explain to him why it's an open and shut case... only to end up convincing himself that Jim is right.

 - Gold Digger: Eugenia Rawlins.
-She's from a rich family which went bankrupt and married Rawlins solely for his money.
+She's from a rich Boston family which went bankrupt, and she married Rawlins solely for his money.
+She makes it clear that she always hated both her husband and Kirby Gap, and she planned to leave as soon as she could.

-- Misplaced Retribution: The wife of the condemned man whom Jim and Artie are trying to free decides to kill them for testifying against him at his trial.
-Luckily, Artie talks her out of it.
+- Misplaced Retribution: Mrs. Brand decides to kill Jim and Artie for testifying against him at his trial.
+Luckily, Artie talks her out of it by telling her that he and Jim are going to save her husband's life.